-A number of interesting observations can be drawn from these graphs.
-First, we again see little differences between the results for T=200 and T=500 confirming what was seen in Figures 1-8.
+A number of interesting observations can be drawn from these results.
+First, we again see little differences between the results for T=200 in Figure 5 and for T=500 in Figure S.5, confirming what was seen in Figures 1-4 relative to Figures S.1-S.4.
 Second, it is seen that as α_2 decreases then so the use of the Eicker-White correction can prove useful in increasing power (regardless of whether OLS or local GLS de-meaning is used) and that this improvement becomes larger the smaller is α_2 .
-Moreover, this is not a small sample artifact, as is seen by comparing Figures 9 and 10.
 An explanation of this behaviour based on asymptotic considerations was provided in Section 4.3 for the tests not involving deterministics, although the same logic seems likely to apply.
 Third, as c increases then so, other things equal, the power differences between the two values of γ becomes negligible for all of the tests, indicating that for large c the most relevant determinant of local power for any given test (for a given method of de-meaning) is the local-to-unity parameter, c.
 Fourth, among all the tests, the test whose local power shows least dependence on γ is the \mathcal{VRT} test.
-Fifth, the largest power gains among the tests are seen with the $t{\widehat{\rho},1}^{W,\alpha_u}$ test, closely followed by $t{\widehat{\rho},1}^W$, and these gains are generally maximised for values of c of about 5, exactly the region of the alternative parameter space where maximising local power is most useful.
+Fifth, the largest power gains among the tests are seen with the $t{\widehat{\rho},1}^{W,\alpha_u}$ test, closely followed by $t{\widehat{\rho},1}^{W}$, and these gains are generally maximised for values of c of about 5, exactly the region of the alternative parameter space where maximising local power is most useful.